Infineon/getstarted-optiga-trust-m/README.md

 * You can find more information about the security chip in the core [repository](https://github.com/Infineon/optiga-trust-m)
 * Below you can find the Quickstart guide, on wiki a [step-by-step guidance](https://github.com/Infineon/getstarted-optiga-trust-m/wiki)

+Note: Please be aware that a direct download of the repository as zip **will NOT wor** please see section Hardware and Software below for details.

 ## Summary
 In this guide you may find the following steps:
 * How to import this project into the DAVE™ IDE